-Dr. Jill Cunningham is a Professor and Nurse Practitioner Department Chair at Samford University.
-She has been a board certified family nurse practitioner (FNP-BC) since 1998.
+Dr. Jill Cunningham is a Professor and Graduate Associate Dean at Samford University.
+She has been a board-certified family nurse practitioner (FNP-BC) since 1998.
 She earned her DNP from the University of Tennessee Health Science Center in Memphis, Tennessee and her MSN and BSN from the University of Alabama in Birmingham.
-She has taught across the nursing curriculum from BSN to DNP, including classroom and on-line teaching.
-In 2015, she received Alabama’s Outstanding Nurse Educator Award by the Nurse Practitioner Alliance of Alabama.
+She has taught across the nursing curriculum from BSN to DNP, including classroom and online teaching.
+In 2015 and 2019, she received Alabama’s Outstanding Nurse Educator Award by the Nurse Practitioner Alliance of Alabama.
 Dr. Cunningham has published peer-reviewed articles related to interprofessional education and service to individuals with disabilities.
-She has presented at numerous local and national conferences and maintains a clinical practice in student health services.
-Dr. Cunningham serves as an active member on various nursing professional organizations at the local and national level.
+She has presented at numerous local and national conferences and maintains clinical practice.
+Dr. Cunningham serves as an active member on various professional nursing and community organizations.

 Degrees and Certifications